Valorant skins can be a bit hard on the pocket. So this Valorant fan took things into his own hands and created a weapon skin from scratch.

 Prime skin bundle is one of the legendary cosmetic lines in Valorant.
 The Prime weapons have a unique sound animation that adds crispiness to aim and accuracy, making them a desired bundle.
 However, Riot Games’ skin store doesn’t sell a particular item for a long time as cosmetics keep rotating.

 Many players couldn’t get their hands on the Prime skin bundle due to the high price of 7,100 Valorant points, and some just missed them on rotation.
 RivalRudra has still managed to get his own Prime Vandal made out of box cardboard, coloured paper sheets, and glossy photo paper.

-The designer revealed that he simplified the designs because he doesn't own advanced equipment like a 3D printer.
-The replica took two weeks to be completed, but it looks exactly like the in-game weapon due to detailing.
+The designer revealed that he simplified the designs because he doesn’t own advanced equipment like a 3D printer.
+The replica took two weeks to be completed, but it looks exactly like a Vandal skin due to its detailing.